ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 {: #troubleshooting-step9-best}

 * The WiredTiger cache should be 50% of available RAM (default).
-* Leave sufficient memory for OS and other processes.
+* Leave sufficient memory for other processes.
 * Monitor swap usage, which should be minimal.